 By delegating data input to suppliers, they become accountable for their own record-keeping while reducing the overheads on your internal team.

 2. Ease of use and native integrations

-Your supplier management system should be easy to use for your teams and it shouldn't require a high level of expertise to configure.
+Your chosen system should be easy to use for your teams and it shouldn't require a high level of expertise to configure.
 If it is too complex to use, individuals won't adopt the system.

 Any supplier management system that you introduce to your business should streamline processes, improve the day-to-day work of the stakeholders and make supplier relationships easier to manage."